kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

      ```
      REPOSITORY                                                             TAG                 IMAGE ID            CREATED             SIZE
      default-route-openshift-image-registry.apps.demo.ibmdte.net/apps-was/cos-was      latest              9394150a5a15        10 minutes ago      2.05GB
-     ibmcom/websphere-traditional                                           9.0.5.0-ubi         898f9fd79b36        12 minutes ago      1.86GB
+     ibmcom/websphere-traditional                                           latest              898f9fd79b36        12 minutes ago      1.86GB
      ```

    - Note that `docker images` only lists those images that are cached locally.
    - The name of the image also contains the host name where the image is hosted.
    - If there is no host name, the image is hosted on docker hub.
 For example:
    - The image `ibmcom/websphere-traditional` has no host name.
 It is hosted on docker hub.
-   - The image we just built, `default-route-openshift-image-registry.apps.demo.ibmdte.net/apps-was/cos-was`, has host name `image-registry.openshift-image-registry.svc`.
+   - The image we just built, `default-route-openshift-image-registry.apps.demo.ibmdte.net/apps-was/cos-was`, has host name `default-route-openshift-image-registry.apps.demo.ibmdte.net`.
 It is to be hosted in the Openshift image registry for your lab cluster.
    - If you change an image, or build a new image, the changes are only available locally.
    - You must `push` the image to propagate the changes to the remote registry.